ivangfr/graalvm-quarkus-micronaut-springboot/jpa-mysql/README.md

 ## Shutdown

-- In a terminal, make sure you are in the `graalvm-quarkus-micronaut-springboot/jpa-mysql` folder
+- In a terminal, make sure you are in the `graalvm-quarkus-micronaut-springboot/jpa-mysql` folder.

-- To stop and remove compose containers, networks and volumes, run
+- To stop and remove compose containers, networks and volumes, run:
   ```bash
   podman compose down -v
   ```